nus-cs2113-AY2425S1/tp/docs/UserGuide.md

 ---

-### 6. Delete a Day in an Existing Programme
+### 6. Delete a Day from an Existing Programme

-Delete a day in an existing programme
+Delete a day from an existing programme.

 Command: `prog edit [/p PORG_INDEX] /xd DAY_INDEX`